 While Germany’s economic relations with Laos have not yet developed to any great degree, they are on the rise.
 Bilateral trade amounted to 154.7 million euro in 2020, making Germany Laos’ principal European trading partner alongside France.
 An investment protection agreement has been in force since 1999.

 Germany awards long- and short-term scholarships to Lao students studying at German universities.
 There are a total of some 600 German Academic Exchange Service (DAAD) alumni in Laos.
 More than 3000 Lao studied or trained in the GDR, many of whom continue to cultivate the German language and culture within the framework of the German-Lao Friendship Society, thus intensifying bilateral relations.
 German was introduced as a major course of study in the Bachelor’s programme at the National University of Laos in 2003.
 There are currently six cooperation arrangements between German universities and statutory bodies and Lao partners.

-Between 2011 and 2017, the Cultural Preservation Programme of the Federal Foreign Office funded a project to conserve and restore the extremely vulnerable murals at the Wat Sisaket Temple in Vientiane.
-The German Government has supported a variety of other cultural preservation projects, including the restoration of Buddhist temples and palm leaf manuscripts, the documentation and digitisation of bodies of Buddhist photographs and the recording of classical Lao music.
-Between 2015 and 2018, a residential palace of the country’s former royal family and its external buildings in the heart of the northern town of Luang Prabang, the ancient capital of the Kingdom of Laos and a UNESCO World Heritage site, were partially restored with funding from the Federal Foreign Office and other sources.
-A German-Lao cultural centre is to be established in the upper storey.
+Between 2011 and 2017, the Cultural Preservation Programme of the Federal Foreign Office funded a project to restore the murals at the Wat Sisaket Temple in Vientiane.
+The restoration of Buddhist temples, the documentation and digitisation of collections of Buddhist photographs and the recording of traditional Lao music were also supported.
+Between 2015 and 2018, a palace and its external buildings in the heart of the northern town of Luang Prabang, a UNESCO World Heritage site, were restored with funding from the Federal Foreign Office and other sources.